AlbertoN97/Daily-Japanese-Word/README.md

 # Daily-Japanese-Word
 Daily Japanese Word is a web server made using Flask on Python that prompts a different word every day, with its wrinting, pronunciation in hiragana and its meaning.
 Its implemented in a way that you can adjust word to your japanese level.
 For example, if you don't know all hiragana characters, you can adjust the daily word reading in order to only get those word you can already read.

 ![imagen](https://github.com/AlbertoN97/Daily-Japanese-Word/assets/91640565/3343cbf2-54aa-45e7-9dfe-e200c5333711)

 ## How to configure it?
 You will have to edit the code according to your necesities.

 **Japanese level of the word that will be generated.
-From jlpt-n5 (most basic vocabulary) to jlpt-n1 (high japanese level vocabulary).** level = 'jlpt-n5'
+From jlpt-n5 (most basic vocabulary) to jlpt-n1 (highest japanese level vocabulary).** level = 'jlpt-n5'

 **IP or hostname of the host that will host the server.
 You will access to the web using that IP/hostname + port**